pondrejk/dizzer/chap-definitions.md

 From the cartographer's standpoint, aspects of visual art can be inspiring (graphic quality, employment of computation and rendering software, creative uses of interaction and animation), though artistic means are often too different to be transposed.
 Without referring back to the source phenomenon, data-driven art becomes unrecognizable from the so called *generative art* that uses random numbers rather than any existing information (though generative approaches and data-mocking may prove some use for web cartography).

+@gorman2013danger as a meme

+This paper began discussing aspects of big data as a technologic meme.
+Exploring how big data has evolved points to its perceived emergence as an episteme.
+What began as an evolution in computation has morphed in popular culture to be a field of sci- ence.
+Those who work with big data are even referred to as ‘data scientists’.
+The reductionist methods of understanding reality in big data produce new knowl- edge and methods for the control of reality.
+Yet it is not a reality that reflects the larger society but instead the small minority contributing content.

+@graham2013geography as a paradigm

+Perhaps big datacould bedefined asrepresenting a broader computa-tional paradigm in research and practice, in whichautomated algorithmic analysis supplants domainexpertise.

 ### Holistic and process-oriented accounts